kristigordon/PM_Estimation_Questions/README.md

 # Step 1: Clarify the Question
 Ask all the questions you can think of about the uses, communitity, consumer, and resources.

+This is your first step in showing the interviewer that you are throurough and can have an organized thought process.

 # Step 2: Catalogue what you know or wish you knew
 Parse out the things you know that might affect this outcome.

+Go through your thought process aloud.
+Now that

 # Step 3: Equation
 Dont just see this step and run from this article.
 Every question should have some sort of equation.
 This shows that you are a grounded